gyrogami logo

 How deprived (depraved?) must one be to buy into this?

-This need for likes and followers reached a fever with a new social media site comprised of bots (website since deactivated but an article about it can be found here).
-Accounts were free.
-You could crazily post away knowing there would be thousands of likes.
+This need for likes and followers reached a fever with a free new social media site comprised of bots (website since deactivated but an article about it can be found here).
+You could post away crazily knowing there would be thousands of likes.
 You'd feel like a rockstar with all these followers, reposts, and replies...by bots.
-You selected options to control the comments and frequency in case the charade wasn't convincing enough.
+Members selected options to control the comments and frequency to make the charade more convincing.

 How deprived (depraved?) must one be to buy into this?
-Wait, I did say it was free and it was, but they also had a PAID option.
-A monthly fee boosted ratings even more!
+Wait, they also had a PAID option that boosted ratings even more!
 It's not like the company was being deceptive.
 Still, people paid to be recognized and congratulated by bots.
 The placebo effect works even in cyberspace.

-Similarly, some hire a product placement company who charges a ridiculous fee for getting their items on TV, movies, etc. Sellers recoup their exorbitant costs by charging more than they should solely because its facsimile appeared on some no-name show.
+Similarly, some hire a product placement company who charges a ridiculous fee for getting their items on TV, movies, etc. Sellers hope to recoup their exorbitant expenses by charging more than they should solely because its facsimile appeared on some no-name show.

 Posted by M: August 11, 2020